Olical/forc/README.md

                'z', ({x}) => x * x * x]],
   ({x, y, z}) => [x, y, z])

+// It returns a generator, but you can resolve it all at once with [...result]
+// I'd recommend working with it as an iterable though, keeping things lazy is a good idea.
 // [[1, 1, 1], [2, 4, 8], [3, 9, 27], [4, 16, 64], [5, 25, 125]]
 ```